ericu/CellCulTuring/README.md

 * So you read and write the state right from the canvas?

   No, that doesn't work.
 If you write a value to the HTML5 canvas and read it back, you're [not guaranteed to get the same value back](https://stackoverflow.com/questions/23497925/how-can-i-stop-the-alpha-premultiplication-with-canvas-imagedata/23501676#23501676).
-In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
+In my experience, there's often a bit of rounding going on, which isn't a big deal for graphics, but kills you if your colors are sets of bitflags.
 I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.

 * How does the computer's paddle know where to go to hit the ball?